tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-file.md

 ---
-title: Lease File (REST API) - Azure Storage
+title: Lease File (FileREST API) - Azure Files
 description: The Lease File operation creates and manages a lock on a file for write and delete operations.
 author: wmgries